EllisTheEllice/raspi-alarm/README.md

 #Make the pi user part of the www-data group
 $ sudo usermod -a -G www-data pi

+#To allow the www-data user to start/stop the service created above, do the following
+$ sudo visudo
+# Add these lines:
+# www-data ALL=(ALL:ALL) NOPASSWD: /bin/systemctl start alarmsystem
+# www-data ALL=(ALL:ALL) NOPASSWD: /bin/systemctl stop alarmsystem
 ```
+**Caution**: Editing the sudoers file can harm the system.
+Please make sure you are aware of possible problems!

 Now that apache and PHP are installed, you can bring the webapp to it.
 Copy the contents of the raspilot folder to your /var/www/html folder.